gem-pasteur/Integron_Finder/README.md

 ### For user

     pip install integron_finder

-for more installation options, for developer see documentation
+for more installation options, or for developer installation see documentation

-or use a container

 #### Singularity container

-For reproducibility and easy way to use integron_finder without installing third party software (hmmsearch, ...) or libraries we provides containers based on singularity
+For reproducibility and easy way to use integron_finder without installing third party software (hmmsearch, ...) or libraries, we provide containers based on singularity

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/1314)